Niramay27/music-player/README.md

 The page layout is simple html with designs made using css and added functionalities with javascript.

-The folder : music_player contains the files of the project.
+The folder : spotify contains the files of the project.

 index.html -- the layout page with html.